Woods

 Hard Maple

 Hard Maple has a dark to reddish-brown heartwood, with a much lighter sapwood.
 This wood has a fine texture and the grain is mildly wavy.
-Its strength and durability, along with its often rustic character, make Hard Maple a great choice for furniture.
+The density creates a level of strength and durability, along with its often unique character, making Hard Maple an excellent for furniture!

 Price: $$$